Vinz2008/C./README.md

 - [ ] Create a way to cross-compile easily the compiler (target prefix on gcc ? clang when cross compiling ? clang by default ?)
 - [ ] Make closure private to file (like static functions in c)
 - [ ] Split codegen.cpp (and ast.cpp ?) in match.cpp, closures.cpp, etc
+- [ ] Make all functions not used in other files static

 ## Benchmarks compared to other languages